snowdrop/jester/CONTRIBUTING.md

 ### Code Style

-jCloudUnit has a strictly enforced code style.
+Jester has a strictly enforced code style.
 Code formatting is done by the Checkstyle plugin, using the config file `checkstyle.xml`.
 By default when you run `mvn clean install` the code will be formatted automatically.
 When submitting a pull request the CI build will fail if running the formatter results in any code changes, so it is recommended that you always run a full Maven build before submitting a pull request.